SpenceKonde/megaTinyCore/megaavr/extras/ATtiny_x24.md

   32 | Internal, tuned  OVERCLOCKED, likely unstable)

 ## Overview
 The smallest pincount of the tinyAVR 2-series parts - so far there is no word on what Microchip's plans are for the 8-pin package, but everyone I've spoken to is worried about the future of AVRs in 8-pin packages..
 These have been announced in the full range of flash size options - Hopefully it won't be a repeat of the 3214 which was in the ATpacks, but never actually shipped, and had all references to it removed.
-Notice that some 1-series features - mostly the extravagances of the "golden" 1-series parts - are gone, while the second type B timer (thankfully) is present in all sizes.
+Notice that some 1-series features - mostly the extravagances of the "golden" 1-series parts,  but also the type D timer - are gone, while the second type B timer (thankfully) is present in all sizes.
 The main features though are the fancy ADC, and the second USART - as well as a 32k version with 3k SRAM.
 The expanded RAM on the 4k and 8k parts goes a long way to making those parts more practical option.

 The super ADC can accumulate 1024 samples in a single burst read; decimation of the accumulated value so all of the digits are meaningful can give up to 17-bits of accuracy.
 For advanced ADC functionality, several new functions are provided, see ADC section of the main readme for more information.